 My mother has often been called a "difficult" woman, so stubborn her dad nicknamed her "Jenny" after his old mule.
 That's a true story.
 But as her Alzheimer's slowly but surely advances through her brain, we have been amazed to see that what is left is mainly her good memories, the places and people she has cherished along the way.
 Her brain is "unconsciously uncoupling" from recent memories and reverting to a time when she was happier and freer.

 Suddenly, we are being offered a completely different perspective on this woman I dreamed of having "disappeared" for much of my life.
 We are hearing stories we've never heard before that have the ring of absolute truth and finally understanding the fun side of her we knew had to be there.
-After all, this is the woman who decided at age 19 or 20 to save her money, buy a bus ticket, and head to San Francisco where she spent the next year or so taking art classes at Berkeley (before it was radical, as she used to say), working a job downtown that required her to ride the streetcars to work and wear cute clothes, and creating oil paintings of the breathtaking scenery along the Pacific coast.
+After all, this is the woman who decided at age 19 to save her money, buy a bus ticket, and head to San Francisco where she spent the next year or so taking art classes at Berkeley (before it was radical, as she used to say), working a job that required her to ride the streetcars into town and wear cute clothes, and creating oil paintings of the breathtaking scenery along the Pacific coast.
 Not too shabby for a girl from northern Florida.

 The problem isn’t his/her messy habit.